 The President is the Chair of the Executive Board and the membership includes the Officers and Deans/Chair of the Faculties and Institute.
 The Chief Executive and a Senior Independent Director also sit on the Executive Board.

-Professor Donal Reddan currently serves as Treasurer of the Royal College of Physicians and elected Fellow on Council.
-He was appointed to the Treasurer role at the Annual Stated meeting in October 2017, and was elected to Council in October 2016.
-Prior to this, Dr Reddan held the positions of Junior Fellow, and Vice-President (2011-2012) on Council.
+Professor Donal Reddan is the Treasurer of the Royal College of Physicians of Ireland.
 Dr Reddan is a Consultant Nephrologist, General Physician and clinical lecturer at Galway University Hospital.
 He is also group Clinical Director for medicine at the SAOLTA (WNWHG) group.
 A graduate of UCD he completed post-graduate training in Dublin, a residency in General Medicine at AGH Pittsburgh and a fellowship in Nephrology at Duke University Medical Center, Durham North Carolina.
-He also completed a masters in health sciences at Duke University Medical Center, and served on faculty as an Assistant Professor in the division of Nephrology and at the Duke Clinical Research Institute.
+He also completed a Masters in health sciences at Duke University Medical Center and served on faculty as an Assistant Professor in the division of Nephrology and at the Duke Clinical Research Institute.
 He has been involved in the design and implementation of a number of important clinical trials in chronic kidney disease.
-He has over 80 peer reviewed publications and has published extensively in the area of CKD associated anemia, CKD associated cardiovascular risk and contrast induced acute kidney injury.
+He has over 80 peer reviewed publications and has published extensively in the area of CKD associated anaemia, CKD associated cardiovascular risk and contrast induced acute kidney injury.

 Dr Cliona Murphy, Consultant Obstetrician & Gynaecologist in the Coombe Women and Infants University Hospital and Tallaght University Hospital, took up the role of Chair of the Institute of Obstetricians and Gynaecologists at its Annual General Meeting on 28 September 2018.
 Dr Murphy graduated from University College Cork in 1993.
 She served as Ireland representative to RCOG Council from 2012 - 2016 and was Head of the Gynaecology Department at Tallaght Hospital from 2012 - 2016.
 As Chair of the Institute of Obstetricians and Gynaecologists, Dr Murphy is responsible for overseeing all matters of the Institute with the support of the Executive Council and the Institute Committees.
 She represents the Institute on a number of national and international bodies relating to the specialty.